 By using Page Copy (2), data in a page can be copied to another page after the data has been read out.
-When the block address changes (increments) this sequenced has to be started from the beginning.
+When the block address changes (increments) this sequence has to be started from the beginning.

-Page Copy (2) operation is as following.
+Page Copy (2) operation is as follows.

-- 1 Data for Page N is transferred to the Data Cache. - 2 Data for Page N is read out. - 3 Copy Page address M is input and if the data needs to be changed, changed data is input. - 4 Data Cache for Page M is transferred to the Page Buffer. - 5 After the Ready state, Data for Page N + P1 is output from the Data Cache while the data of Page M is being programmed.
+- 1. Data for Page N is transferred to the Data Cache. - 2.
+Data for Page N is read out. - 3.
+Address for Page M is input.
+If the data needs to be changed, changed data is input. - 4.
+Data Cache for Page M is transferred to the Page Buffer. - 5.
+After the Ready state, Data for Page N + P1 is output from the Data Cache while the data of Page M is being programmed.

-- 6 Copy Page address (M + R1) is input and if the data needs to be changed, changed data is input. - 7 After programming of page M is completed, Data Cache for Page M + R1 is transferred to the Page Buffer. - By the 15h command, the data in the Page Buffer is programmed to Page M + R1.
-Data for Page N + P2 is transferred to the Data cache. - 9 The data in the Page Buffer is programmed to Page M + Rn 1.
+- 6. Address for Page (M + R1) is input.
+If the data needs to be changed, changed data is input. - 7.
+After programming of page M is completed, Data Cache for Page M + R1 is transferred to the Page Buffer. - 8.
+By the 15h command, the data in the Page Buffer is programmed to Page M + R1.
+Data for Page N + P2 is transferred to the Data cache. - 9.
+The data in the Page Buffer is programmed to Page M + Rn 1.
 Data for Page N + Pn is transferred to the Data Cache.

-- 10 Copy Page address (M + Rn) is input and if the data needs to be changed, changed data is input. - 11 By issuing the 10h command, the data in the Page Buffer is programmed to Page M + Rn. - (1) Since the last page programming by the 10h command is initiated after the previous cache program, the tpROG here will be expected as the following, tpROG = tpROG of the last page + tpROG of the previous page (command input cycle + address input cycle + data output/input cycle time of the last page)
+- 10. Address for Page (M + Rn) is input.
+If the data needs to be changed, changed data is input. - 11.
+By issuing the 10h command, the data in the Page Buffer is programmed to Page M + Rn. - (\1) Since the last page's programming by the 10h command is initiated after the previous cache program, the tpROG here will be expected as the following: tpROG = tpROG of the last page + tpROG of the previous page ( command input cycle + address input cycle + data output/input cycle time of the last page)